How do I find out what AI search engines actually look for when answering my customers' questions?

 What AI search engines weigh when deciding which sources to cite

 The ranking factors AI engines use for citation decisions are distinct from traditional Google ranking factors.
 QFO data reveals which factors matter for a specific topic, because the sub-queries tell you what the AI is evaluating.
-Across the topics I’ve analysed in this cluster, four factors consistently appear: content extractability (can AI pull a clean answer from the first two sentences of a section?), E-E-A-T strength (is there a named author with verifiable expertise?), source freshness (was the content recently updated?), and cross-referenceability (can the AI verify claims against other sources?).
+Across the topics I’ve analysed in this series, four factors consistently appear: content extractability (can AI pull a clean answer from the first two sentences of a section?), E-E-A-T strength (is there a named author with verifiable expertise?), source freshness (was the content recently updated?), and cross-referenceability (can the AI verify claims against other sources?).
 Content that matches the sub-queries AI fires gets cited more than content optimised only for the original query.
 The QFO data doesn’t just tell you what topics to cover.
 It tells you what the AI is evaluating when it decides whether to cite you.

-Topic clusters built on query fan-out, not just keyword volume
+Planning your content around query fan-out, not just keyword volume

 How do you find out what AI search engines actually look for